Our Leadership

 Kathrina Proscia

-Kathrina Proscia began working at StoryCorps in 2006.
-With over 25 years’ experience in supporting C-level executives, she has held positions in the industries of advertising, import/export, and airline catering services.
+Kathrina began working at StoryCorps in 2006, bringing over 25 years of experience working with C-level executives in advertising, import/export, and airline catering services.
 Kathrina is a graduate of Empire State College with a major in historical studies.
-A native New Yorker, born in Brooklyn, she resides in Queens, New York, with her husband, daughter, and the cutest chihuahua ever.
+A native New Yorker, born in Brooklyn, she resides in Queens with her husband, daughter, and the cutest chihuahua ever.

 BOARD OF DIRECTORS